zalando/nakadi/docs/_documentation/using_per_event_authorization.md

   }
 ```

- Also, once a discriminator is specified for an event type, it cannot be removed or updated.
+ Also, once a `event_auth_field` is specified for an event type, it cannot be removed or updated.